LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 ![image](https://user-images.githubusercontent.com/81011038/167813646-22cd747f-9094-42d4-b48b-2b17766d582f.png)

+!!! note

-> Tip: you can always find (and change) the name of your HASS.Agent instance by clicking on the `configuration` button in the main window.
+    Tip: you can always find (and change) the name of your HASS.Agent instance by clicking on the `configuration` button in the main window.

 If your HASS.Agent is properly configured, your pc will now show as a result.
 You can easily verify it's an HASS.Agent instance by confirming it says `LAB02 Research` under the `Manufacturer` column.